TCPTHEGOAT/SSHProxy/README.md

 Additional:

 apt install screen
-this option has no ssh logs to run it run the following commands, screen -dm -S DOMAINname ./connectproxy cncserverip cncscreenport proxyport (no ssh logs)

 this option has ssh logs to run it run the following commands, screen ./connectproxy cncserverip cncscreenport proxyport (has ssh logs)

 Setup - SSH Verification